freqtrade/freqtrade/docs/producer-consumer.md

         "producers": [
             {
-                "name": "default", // This can be any name you'd like, default is "default" "host": "127.0.0.1", // The host from your leader's api_server config "port": 8080, // The port from your leader's api_server config "ws_token": "mysecretapitoken" // The ws_token from your leader's api_server config }
+                "name": "default", // This can be any name you'd like, default is "default" "host": "127.0.0.1", // The host from your producer's api_server config "port": 8080, // The port from your producer's api_server config "ws_token": "sercet_Ws_t0ken" // The ws_token from your producer's api_server config }
         ],
         // The following configurations are optional, and usually not required